Are you looking to collect on Michigan debtors?

 You’ve come to the right place!
-At Muller, Muller, Richmond, Harms & Myers, our top rated lawyers are dedicated to professionally and aggressively pursuing the money you’re owed in a straightforward, ethical manner.
+At Muller, Muller, Richmond, & Harms, our top rated lawyers are dedicated to professionally and aggressively pursuing the money you’re owed in a straightforward, ethical manner.
 With offices in Birmingham and Grand Rapids, we handle claims against debtors located in Michigan, even if you are located out of state or out of the country.

 According to the Michigan Fair Debt Collection Practices Act 339.915 Licensee Sec.
 915:

 A licensee shall not commit 1 or more of the following acts:

 (a) Communicating with a debtor in a misleading or deceptive manner, such as using the stationery of an attorney or the stationery of a credit bureau unless it is disclosed that it is the collection department of the credit bureau.

 (b) Using forms or instruments which simulate the appearance of judicial process.